1

 -

-Planting Instructions: Plant in spring or early fall for best establishment
+Planting Instructions: Plant in spring or early fall in well-drained soil with plenty of sunlight -

-Pruning Instructions: Cut back to the ground in late winter or early spring before new growth begins
+Pruning Instructions: Cut back after flowering to encourage new growth -

-Special Care: Divide clumps every few years to maintain vigor
+Special Care: Divide clumps every 3-4 years to maintain vigor

 Share